bytefish/ElasticsearchCodeSearch/README.md

 }
 ```

-By default it sorts all matches by their latest commit date, that has been extracted
+By default the Backend sorts all matches by their latest commit date, that has been extracted
 from the git repository.

 This is an Open Source project, feel free to contribute!